Article

 Private equity-backed software companies often inherit multiple platforms through acquisitions.
 AI-driven product innovation offers an opportunity to rationalize platforms, cutting costs while aligning resources with the highest-value offerings.
 Companies should prioritize:

-Margin expansion isn’t a one-time exercise—it’s an ongoing discipline.
+The shift to efficient growth won’t occur at a single point in time.
 The next round of optimizations will require a scalpel, not a hammer—precise, data-driven adjustments rather than broad cost-cutting measures.

 Making cost optimization a continuous effort is the best way to stay ahead.
 Software companies that benchmark regularly and apply structured cost analyses will be better positioned to capture AI-driven efficiencies, enhance portfolio value, and maintain long-term profitability.